-The culinary event on May 11 at 4:00 pm ET will begin with an online cooking demonstration with master chef Frances Wilson, a teacher in the Bay Area at The Civic Kitchen in San Francisco, and Silverado Cooking School in Napa, CA. Frances’ will prepare Buttermilk-Spiced Chicken, Toasted Garlic Couscous, and Chili Oil.
-The spices in the marinade for the chicken will be the Ras-al-Hanout blend.
-Her cooking demonstration will feature the six spices from the ASTA Online May Crop Reports that will be presented earlier this day: black pepper, chilis, cinnamon, mace, nutmeg, and garlic.
+Thank you to master chef Frances Wilson, a teacher in the Bay Area at The Civic Kitchen in San Francisco, and Silverado Cooking School in Napa, CA. Frances prepared a demonstration of her preparing Buttermilk-Spiced Chicken, Toasted Garlic Couscous, and Chili Oil.
+The spices in the marinade for the chicken were the Ras-al-Hanout blend.
+Her cooking demonstration featured the six spices from the ASTA Online May Crop Reports: black pepper, chilis, cinnamon, mace, nutmeg, and garlic.

-Next, three semi-finalists’ videos will be shown with live commentary from Chef Frances and ASTA Past President Simone Cormier and Chef Charlie Baggs.
+Contestants submitted their own 5-minute videos showcasing their creativity and presentation skills with a unique recipe featuring these six highlighted spices.
+Three semi-finalists’ videos were shown with live commentary from Chef Frances and ASTA Past President Simone Cormier and Chef Charlie Baggs.
 Semi-finalists were judged on the following criteria:

 - Creativity, appeal, and feasibility of the recipe idea;